matthewgdv/namespace/README.md

 # conclusion

 I wrote this proposal in a somewhat informal tone on a github repo as something that exists in a weird in-between place that isn't quite a normal-length post on python-ideas, but also isn't actually a full-blown PEP.
 I would be happy to write a PEP for this if this gained traction.
-Though for the actual implementation I would need a core dev with knowledge of the python internals to work with me, since I have no experience coding in C, and don't really know enough about the python internals.
+Though for the actual implementation I would need a core dev, since I have no experience coding in C, and don't really know enough about the python internals.

 If there is somewhere better I could cross-post this to please just let me know and I will do so.